 Silver Catalysts

-Silver catalysts can also be used to produce formaldehyde, a chemical produced from methanol.
+Silver catalysts are also vital to manufactoring formaldehyde, a chemical produced from methanol.
 It is the building block of solid plastics adhesives, laminating resins for construction plywood and particle board.
 Formaldehyde also helps to produce finishes for paper and electronic equipment, textiles, surface coatings that resist heat and scratches, dinnerware and buttons, casings for appliances, handles and knobs, packaging materials, automotive parts, thermal and electrical insulating materials, toys and many other products.

-For more information on silver and catalysis, please see Silver Catalysis Backgrounder .
+For more information on silver and catalysis, please see our Silver Catalysis Backgrounder .

 Silver in Brazing and Soldering

-When metal pieces such as pipes, faucets, ducts and electrical wires are joined together the process is called brazing or soldering based on how much heat is applied to the junction.
-Without silver, none of these connections would be as strong, leakproof or as electrically conductive as the original materials.
+Metal pieces such as pipes, faucets, ducts and electrical wires are usually joined together either by brazing or soldering, similar processes based on how much heat is applied to the junction.
+Without the addition of silver none of these connections would be as strong, leakproof, corrosion resistant or as electrically conductive as the original materials.

-Silver brazes and solders combine high tensile strength, ductility and thermal conductivity.
-Silver-tin solders are used for bonding copper pipe in homes, where they not only eliminate the use of harmful lead-based solders previously used, but also provide the piping with silver’s natural antibacterial action.
-Major faucet manufacturers also use silver-based bonding materials to incorporate these advantages.
-Refrigerator manufacturers use silver-based bonding materials to provide the flexibility required for constant changes in the temperature of the cooling tubes.
+Silver-tin solders are used for bonding copper pipe in homes, where they not only eliminate harmful lead-based solders, but also provide the piping with silver’s natural antibacterial action.
+Major faucet manufacturers use silver-based solder to incorporate these advantages and refrigerator manufacturers use silver-based solder to provide the flexibility required for constant changes in the temperature of cooling tubes.

-Brazing and alloys accounted for 49 Moz in 2022 representing a 3 percent decrease over 2021.
+Brazing and alloys accounted for 50.2 million ounces of silver in 2023 representing a 2 percent decrease over 2022.

 Silver Bearings

-This is where silver enters the picture.
 When steel ball bearings are electroplated with silver, they become stronger than any other type of bearing.
-Jet engines, for example, rely on silver bearings because they can function continuously and at very high temperatures.
-So do helicopter engines.
+Jet engines, for example, rely on silver bearings because they can function continuously and at very high temperatures without breaking down.

-Not only is a silver-coated steel ball bearing strong, but the silver acts as a lubricant, reducing friction between the bearing and its housing.
+Not only is a silver-coated steel ball bearing robust, but the silver acts as a lubricant, reducing friction between the bearing and its housing.
 This increases the performance and longevity of the engine.
-Despite high internal temperatures, silver-coated bearings provide superior performance and a critical margin of safety for engines.
-Even in the event of an oil pump failure, for instance, silver-plated bearings provide enough lubrication to allow a safe engine shutdown before serious damage can occur.
+Moreover, in the event of an oil pump failure silver-plated bearings provide enough lubrication to allow a safe engine shutdown before the mechanism seizes up and causes permanent damage.

 Silver in Medicine

-Even before people fully understood how silver worked as an antibiotic, the metal was used to prevent the growth of dangerous germs.
+Even before medical science fully understood how silver works as a non-drug antibiotic, the metal was used to prevent the growth of dangerous germs.
 On long ocean voyages, for example, silver coins were dropped into water and wine casks to keep the liquids fresh.
 For decades, physicians placed several drops of silver nitrate into newborns’ eyes to prevent infection.

 During World War I, battlefields wounds were wrapped in silver foil and silver sutures were used to close deep wounds.

-More recently, silver coatings are being placed on medical devices such as breathing tubes and catheters to help fight infections.
-It’s also being applied to artificial bones and scaffolding used to keep bones in place while they mend.
+More recently, medical devices such as breathing tubes, prosthetics and catheters are coated with silver to help fight infections.
+Silver is also being applied to artificial bones and scaffolding used to keep bones in place while they mend.
 Silver is found in bandages and ointments because it keeps bacteria at bay, allowing the body to heal faster.

-Silver has also been shown to be effective against bacteria that are becoming resistant because of the overuse of chemical antibiotics.
-For example, a life-threatening Staph germ called MRSA (Methicillin-resistant Staphylococcus aureus), often referred to as a “superbug” and found in healthcare facilities, is resistant to almost all chemical antibiotics.
+Silver has also been shown to be effective against bacteria that are becoming drug resistant because of overuse.
+For example, a life-threatening Staph germ called MRSA (Methicillin-resistant Staphylococcus aureus), often referred to as a “superbug” and found in healthcare facilities, is becoming resistant to most antibiotics.
 To fight back, many facilities are employing silver-imbedded equipment including surgical tools, needles, stethoscopes, furniture, door handles, furniture, linens and even paper files.

 For more information on silver and medicine, see Silver in Medicine Backgrounder.